 Shrink wrap is a special kind of plastic that fits loosely over your lip balm tube and morphs to the size of the product with the help of a craft heat gun.

-Tip: Have the exact size of your tube on hand (shrink wrap comes in a large variety of sizes).
+Tip: Have the exact size of your tube on hand to measure when purchasing (shrink wrap comes in a large variety of sizes).

 If you want to keep more of a small-batch, handmade look, consider the use of extra details such as washi tape.